 Looking for a quick and easy low carb ice cream treat?
 Creamy, fresh and luscious, look no further than this no-churn paleo and keto mint chocolate chip ice cream-for-1!

 This is a good one guys!
 A very good one.
-Inspired by the deliciousness and ease of our Shamrock shake, this sugar-free mint chocolate chip ice cream is an instant hit.
-Expect creamy, thick and super tasty results.
+Inspired by the deliciousness and ease of my Shamrock shake, this sugar-free mint chocolate chip ice cream is an instant hit.
+Expect creamy, luscious and super tasty results!

-You could definitely call this one a ‘nice-cream’, as it’s loaded with healthy fats and plenty of nutrients in the form of a sneaky avocado.
+You could definitely call this one a ‘nice-cream’ too btw, as it’s loaded with healthy fats and plenty of nutrients (in the form of a sneaky avocado!).
+No worries, you can’t taste it.

 It’s also ideal for a quick ice cream (and single-serving!) craving.
 You simply blend all the ingredients together until creamy smooth and pop in the freezer for an hour or two.
 If you use fat bomb moulds, you’ll be in ice cream territory within the hour.